'Clean Coal' Technologies, Carbon Capture & Sequestration

 In conventional plants coal, often pulverised, is burned with excess air (to give complete combustion), resulting in very dilute carbon dioxide at the rate of 800 to 1200 g/kWh.

 Gasification converts the coal to burnable gas with the maximum amount of potential energy from the coal being in the gas.

 In Integrated Gasification Combined Cycle (IGCC) the first gasification step is pyrolysis, from 400°C up, where the coal in the absence of oxygen rapidly gives carbon-rich char and hydrogen-rich volatiles.

-In the second step the char is gasified from 700°C up to yield gas, leaving ash.
+In the second step the char is gasified from 700°C up to yield gas, mostly CO, leaving ash.
 With oxygen feed, the gas is not diluted with nitrogen.